hei-school/cc-hei-hub-bughunter/README.md

 # File Manager : clean code and error handling

-File Manager is a simple and fast API developped by the **BugHunters**, which allows you to manage files, either on the cloud or locally.
+File Manager is a simple and fast API developed by the **BugHunters**, which allows you to manage files, either on the cloud or locally.
 It depends on your base configuration, it's up to you.

 ## Who are the BugHunters ?
 ___BugHunters___ is a group of junior IT developers who are part of the HEI Tribute.
 Here are the members :